Ronnie Dennis

 [2021] ICR 863; [2021] IRLR 637

-The EAT ruled that interim relief hearings in the Employment Tribunal must be heard in public, unless the Tribunal makes an Order under Rule 50 of the ET Rules 2013.
+The EAT ruled that interim relief hearings in whistleblowing claims must be heard in public, unless the Tribunal makes an Order under Rule 50 of the ET Rules 2013.
 Ronnie acted for the Appellant, led by Sean Jones KC.

 Headley v Sensyne Health plc